shree872/employee-attrition-prediction-salifort/README.md

 ## 📌 Project Overview

-This project develops a predictive machine learning model to identify employees at risk of attrition.
-Using HR analytics and employee behavioral data, the project uncovers key drivers of employee turnover and provides actionable insights to improve retention strategies.
+Developed a predictive machine learning model to identify employees at risk of attrition.
+Using HR analytics and employee behavioral data, I uncovered key drivers of employee turnover and provides actionable insights to improve retention strategies.

 ## 🎯 Business Problem